wallabag/android-app/README.md

 You can download wallabag from wallabag.org and follow the instructions to install it on your own server.
 Alternatively, you can directly sign up for [wallabag.it](https://www.wallabag.it/en) or [Framabag](https://www.framabag.org/).

-This android application allows you to put a link in your wallabag instance, letting you can read your wallabag links offline.
+This android application allows you to put a link in your wallabag instance, letting you read your wallabag links offline.

 This application was originally created by Jonathan GAULUPEAU and released under the GNU GPLv3 licence. wallabag is a creation from Nicolas Lœuillet released under the MIT licence.